Sage/carbon/docs/tutorials/carbon-rails/introducing-data.md

 This will render the JSON to a global variable labelled `USER_DATA`, which our Flux store will be able to read.

-Lets update the store to read this data:
+Let's update the store to read this data:

 ```js
 // ui/src/stores/user/user.js